Peringathur

 Peringathur is a census town in Thalassery taluk of Kannur district in the Indian state of Kerala.
-It is a part of Panoor municipality.
+It is a part of the municipality of Panoor.

 Demographics

-As of 2011 Census, Peringathur had a population of 40,292.
+As of the 2011 Census, Peringathur had a population of 40,292.
 Males constitute 46% of the population and females were 54%.
 Peringathur had an average literacy rate of 96%, higher than the state average of 94%: male literacy was 97.6%, and female literacy was 94.6%.
 In Peringathur, 12.5% of the population was under 6 years of age.

 Etymology

 It is believed that the name "Peringathur" was derived from Peringalath Ur, which means the place where great wars took place.
-It gradually came to be known as Peringathur..
+It gradually came to be known as Peringathur.
 Kanakamala is a developing tourist spot and the hill ranges of Wayanad and Mahe beach can be viewed from this hilltop.